These include the following:

 At the moment, there is no form of treatment available for measles or tigdas sa baby.
 The best way to deal with it would be to manage the symptoms.
-Ways to manage measles symptoms include taking fever medication and drinking plenty of fluids to stay hydrated.
+Ways to manage measles symptoms include taking fever medication, drinking plenty of fluids to stay hydrated, and bed rest.

 Measles can go away on its own after a week, but if a child or a baby has an infection, or if the symptoms are getting worse, then it would be best to seek medical attention.

 By far, the best way of preventing measles would be to get vaccinated.
 Measles (Monovalent) Vaccine is given at 9 months (6 months if there is an outbreak).
 Then, after, with the MMR vaccine5 (at 12-15 mos old AND 3-5 years old).
 This vaccine is designed to provide immunity to measles, mumps, and rubella.

 To prevent tigdas sa baby, the first dose is usually given when a child is 13 months of age, and the second dose is given when they are 3 years and 4 months.
 Older children and adults can avail of the vaccine at any age, if they have yet to be vaccinated.

 For children younger than 13 months, or those who cannot get the vaccine, herd immunity is the best way to avoid getting sick.
 However, herd immunity can only happen if a large percentage of the population is already vaccinated.
 In the case of measles, 95% of the population should ideally be vaccinated to achieve herd immunity.